- Our new gate

 - BMFA AGM 2021

-- Bob’s latest – Radial Rocket
+Held in the afternoon before the trophy presentation dinner in the evening. - Bob’s latest – Radial Rocket

 - Hello to Andrew on his return to our club after many years